pesticides

 Spraying for one animal (insects are the usual target) will take out or affect the rest.
 Even narrow spectrum pesticides kill or damage a range of species and disrupt the interdependent balance between them.
 Combinations of pesticides can be devastating and unpredictable.

-Pesticides in food and the environment and degradation products of plastics have been linked to increases in disease rates including cancers and the disturbances of human foetal development including disturbances of sexual health, maturation and identity (gender-bender effects).
+Pesticides in food and the environment and degradation products of plastics have been linked to increases in disease rates including cancers and the disturbances of human foetal development including disturbances of sexual health, maturation and gender identity.

-Pesticide self-poisoning accounts for one third of suicides worldwide.
-Many are farmers whose health or livelihood has been destroyed by effects of pesticides.
+Pesticides account for one third of suicides worldwide.
+Many are farmers whose health, land and livelihood has been destroyed by pesticides.

 regulation

-The government lobby groups of chemical companies are so powerful in industrialised countries that regulatory authorities cannot be relied on to protect health.
-Most third world countries have no way of effectively resisting multinational pesticide companies to regulate the use of pesticides.
-They are profitable dumping grounds.
+Lobby groups of chemical companies are so powerful in industrialised countries that regulatory authorities cannot be relied on to protect health.
+Most third world countries particularly ones with poor or corrupt governance are unable to resist multinational pesticide companies and regulate the use of pesticides.
+They are profitable dumping grounds for pesticides banned in industrially advanced countries.

 GM

-There is no way of quantifying the risk of inintended catastrophic or irreversible health or environmental effects of GM strains.
-The leakage of dangerous gene sequences into other organisms is one alarming possibility.
-There is little or no short term testing of most GM foods and public use is now the long term test.
+There is no way of quantifying the risk of unintended catastrophic or irreversible health or environmental effects of GM food varieties.
+The leakage of dangerous gene sequences into other organisms is possible.
+There is little or no short term testing of most GM foods and public use is the long term test.

 Some GM crops are pesticide resistant so that crops can be sprayed with pesticides.
 Others contain inbuilt pesticides.
 Already there has been ecological damage, loss of subsistence agriculture, loss of established cultivars to inferior GM strains, and harm to the health of humans and other animals.

-Most strains with inbuilt pesticides taste inferior (many animals won't eat them if they have a choice) but once processed, flavoured and packaged they often merge unlabeled and undetectable into the food supply.
+Most strains with inbuilt pesticides taste inferior (many animals won't eat them if they have a choice) but once processed, flavoured and packaged they often merge unlabelled and undetectable into the food supply.

-From the past experience of intense pesticide and tobacco industry promotions in the face of scientific and public opposition we are going to learn the hard way but only after gigantic profits have been made – and once again, far too late.
+From the past experience of pesticide and tobacco industry lobbying in the face of scientific and public opposition we are going to learn the hard way after gigantic profits have been made – and once again too late.

 treatments